-An actor is the initiator of an action.
-The term actor is used in many areas.
-In films, series or on theatre stages he is an actor, in sociology a socially engaged person or organisation.
+The term actor is used in many fields.
+Mostly, he is an originator of an action.
+In films, series or on theatre stages he is an performer, in sociology a socially acting person or organisation.
 Indirectly, the actor also exists in business administration in the modelling of business processes and workflows.
 And also in IT, the term is used both in requirements management and in the course of Unified Modeling Language (UML) in the modeling of use cases.

 The Actor in the UML